 Sophie’s Alternate Universe is an extension/modification of Sophie’s Universe, created by my friend Sonja Hollands.
 Sonja needed to make Sophie much larger, so she flipped her through 90 degrees again and added four half-gardens to create a ginormous Alternate Universe.
+It is a whopping 200cm x 200cm!

 I am delighted to present you with Sonja’s instructions for creating your own Alternate Universe.
 Before we start, I would like Sonja to share a little bit about her journey, but before we get to that, I need to tell you one very important thing: This is NOT a complete pattern, but an add-on.
 You will still need the instructions for Sophie’s Universe in order to create this ‘Alternate Universe’.
 Sonja’s instructions have not been tested and there are no step-by-step photos.